Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 ### Authenticate the client

-Client uses a Client Access URL to connect and authenticate with the service.
+A Client uses a Client Access URL to connect and authenticate with the service.
 The Uri follow the patten as `wss://<service_name>.webpubsub.azure.com/client/hubs/<hub_name>?access_token=<token>`.
-The client has some different ways to get Client Access URL.
+There're multiple ways to get a Client Access URL.
 As a quick start, you can copy and paste from Azure Portal, and for production, you usually need a negotiation server to generate the Uri.

 #### Use Client Access URL from Azure Portal